Summary Annual Report for employee benefit plans

 The SAR is a summary of the information you included on Form 5500 for plan participants.
 If your plan doesn’t require you to include certain information on Form 5500, you don’t need to include it on the SAR.

-Here is the basic information1 you must include on the SAR for health and welfare plans:
+Below is the basic information you must include on the SAR for health and welfare plans to comply with federal regulations3:

 - Basic business information

 - Include the name of your plan, your EIN, and the type of plan you offer.
-You’ll also need to provide the period covered by the report, which should be the previous plan year.
+You’ll also need to provide the time period that the report covers, which should be the previous plan year.

 - Indicate the types of claims the plan sponsor agreed to pay for if your plans aren’t insured.

-- List the value of plan assets at the beginning and end of the plan year, including any increases or decreases in plan assets throughout the year.
+- List the value of plan assets at the beginning and end of the benefit plan year.
+This includes any increases or decreases in plan assets throughout the year.

 - Include the total amount of paid plan expenses, administrative expenses, and plan benefits paid to participants.